-Wall-mounting is the standard means of installing the AT10.1 Group I enclosures.
+Wall-mounting is the standard means of installing the AT10.1 Style-5017 enclosure.
 When wall-mounting the AT10.1, consider the following:

-- 1. Refer to the outline drawings for the Style-586 (JE5023-03) and Style-594 (JE5024-03) enclosures in Appendix C on pages 72 and 74. - 2.
+- 1. Refer to the outline drawing (JE5025-00) in Appendix C on page 72 for the overall footprint of the Style-5017 enclosure. - 2.
 The wall must be strong enough to properly support the weight of the AT10.1, plus a safety factor.
 See the Weight Table featured in Section 1.4 on page 3.
 The weight of your AT10.1 may be different, depending on the feature, options, and accessories ordered with the unit. - 3.
 Be conscious of planned ac input and dc output wiring to the AT10.1, selecting conduit entrances carefully.
-Use of the pref-fab knockouts on the sides or bottom of the enclosure will allow removal of the enclosure shroud (and internal access for servicing) without removal of the unit from the wall.
+Note the standard pre-fab conduit knockouts located on the sides of the enclosures.